7 Ways Classtime Helps Save Time and Make a Great Impact on Students

 7 – Inspire the learner to become the teacher

-As you can see, Classtime allows you to simultaneously engage and motivate students to take part in the learning process while giving you insights on where the class needs improvements and what different approaches you need to apply to your lessons to reach your students’ needs.
+As you can see, Classtime allows you to simultaneously engage and motivate students to take part in the learning process while pointing you to where the class has room to improve and which differentiated approaches you need to apply to your lessons to reach your students’ needs.